datacarpentry/geospatial-workshop/setup.md

 >{: .bash}
 >
 > #### Re-starting a Container
-> Once an image has been downloaded, named, and created, you cannot create an image with the same name again using `docker run`.
+> Once a container has been named and created, you cannot create a container with the same name again using `docker run`.
 Instead, you can restart it:
 >
 >~~~
 >$ docker start gis
 >~~~
 >{: .bash}
 >
-> If you cannot remember the name of the image you created, you can use the following command to print a list of all named containers:
+> If you cannot remember the name of the container you created, you can use the following command to print a list of all named containers:
 >
 >~~~
 >$ docker ps -a